edgedb/edgedb/docs/reference/ddl/future.rst

 Once EdgeDB 3.0 is released there is no more need for enabling non-recursive access policy behavior anymore.
-So the above command will simply indicate that the databse no longer does anything non-standard.
+So the above command will simply indicate that the database no longer does anything non-standard.